-Stunning coastal scenery from Phillip Island’s highest point.
-The golden beach of Cape Woolamai is a popular Phillip Island surfing spot.
-For the more adventurous, a series of walking tracks across Cape Woolamai reveal breathtaking views of cliffs carved by wind and waves.
-Ancient middens mark important Aboriginal cultural spots.
-Cape Woolamai is also home to a large colony of short-tailed shearwaters.
+Phillip Island’s highest point offers stunning coastal scenery, including views over the golden beach of Cape Woolamai, one of the island’s popular surfing spots.
+For the adventurous, a series of walking tracks reveal breathtaking views of cliffs carved by wind and waves.

 Cape Woolamai circuit*

-*May be impassable on very high tide.
-Check tide times here.
+* Cleeland Bight May be impassable on very high tide.
+Check tide times HERE.